 Lavender oil is also great for sunburns and minor bumps and scratches.
 I love adding a few drops of lavender oil in the bathtub, along with some Epsom salts.
 It’s one of my favorite forms of self-care.
 Check out more self-care tips for busy moms here.

 2. Tea tree oil

 Tea tree oil is another great starter oil.
 I love using tea tree oil in a DIY cleaner.
 It is antiviral, anti-fungal, antiseptic, and antibiotic.

 Chamomile oil is great for relaxation.
 Choose Roman chamomile if you plan to use it around children.
 Roman chamomile is more gentle than German chamomile.
 It can be used for young babies and is often used in homemade diaper spray solutions to soothe diaper rash.

 Roman chamomile is another excellent oil for diffusing in your home.

 Eucalyptus essential oil can help support respiratory health.
 I make a DIY “Vicks”-style solution with eucalyptus and coconut oil.
 Take caution using this oil around children, some may have reactions to it.
 Eucalyptus is a stronger oil, so make sure to dilute it as it can cause irritation on the skin.

-If anyone has a cold, I like to add a small amount in the diffuser.
+If anyone has a stuffy nose, I like to add a small amount to the diffuser.
 I also use a little bit of my DIY chest rub on their chests and/or feet.
 These tricks combined with fresh juice or tea with citrus are a great way to combat a cold.